verrazzano/docs/content/en/docs/monitoring/logs/logging.md

 The Verrazzano logging stack consists of the Fluentd, Elasticsearch, and Kibana components.

-* Fluentd - log aggregator that collects, processes and formats logs from Kubernetes clusters
+* Fluentd - log aggregator that collects, processes, and formats logs from Kubernetes clusters
 * Elasticsearch – scalable search and analytics engine for storing Kubernetes logs
 * Kibana – visualization layer that provides a user interface to query and visualize collected logs